Professional Degree courses in Dentistry, Education, Law, Medicine and Theology (MTS, MDiv)

 This course offers students an intensive and engaged learning experience by focusing on the research expertise of one of the School's Fellows.
 Students will study the practical issues and approaches to research in the Arts and Humanities.
 The course encourages self-directed study, and may include travel to an international location.

 This capstone seminar centres on a specific theme or hot topic, chosen by a specific Visiting Fellow, to be examined from various disciplinary and methodological perspectives in the Arts and Humanities.
-Students can expect to travel to a national or international site to undertake intensive fieldwork.
+Students can

 This course focuses on the advanced development of critical and research skills to prepare students for postgraduate study.
 Please consult the Faculty for current offerings.
 Students can also elect to undertake a research, teaching, or unpaid internship in a professional field to prepare for jobs in the private and public sectors.
 Note: A detailed proposal of the internship must be submitted to the School's Director for approval prior to registering in the course.